 The pandemic has hit workers in Asia and the Pacific extraordinarily hard: Hundreds of millions have lost their jobs and many essential and vulnerable workers are exposed to major risks to their health and livelihoods.
 Together with union leaders, policy makers and experts, we will discuss the different pathways and facets of a just and equitable future for workers during and after the pandemic.

-This is the third session in our five-part series on "Decent work for all: A post-COVID union agenda".
+This is the final session in our five-part series on "Decent work for all: A post-COVID union agenda".